Syncing 10,000 leads/mo? GET A DEMO

 Primary objectives

-Your main objectives and what you are trying to measure will be a major deciding factor on which marketing attribution model to employ and use in your marketing reports
+What’s your main objectives and what are you trying to measure?
+This will be a major deciding factor on which marketing attribution model to implement and use in your marketing reports.

 If your goal is to generate more demand, the first touch attribution model is a fitting choice.
 Measuring conversions?
 The last touch model might be the optimal approach.
 Do you want to measure attribution throughout the entire funnel?
 The linear model is the best option for this instance.